 The most significant advantage of gaming mouse pads is their surface quality, which provides more consistent and precise control.

-Additionally, the use of additional features and their overall size allow gaming mouse pads to improve quality of life.
+Additionally, additional features and overall size allow gaming mouse pads to improve their quality of life.

 Gaming mouse pads are designed with gamers in mind and are generally large enough to cover most of a desk’s surface.

 This length is optimal because it allows gamers to move their mouse in any direction without going off the pad.

 Computer mice use laser sensors to track movement and transmit seamless information in real time while gaming.

 This precision is necessary for many games that require speed and immediate reactions without lag.

 However, with traditional pads, the mouse runs the risk of going off the pad and losing its seamless tracking with the game.